INSURING HAWAII HOMEOWNERS

 The party responsible for causing the loss “pays exactly the damages it would ordinarily pay” in the absence of insurance coverage.
 Moranz v.
 Harbor Mall, 150 Haw.
 387, 400 (2022).

-Who are the various parties involved in the Lahaina wildfire subrogation litigation?
+Who are the various parties involved in the Lahaina wildfire litigation?

-The subrogation action includes more than 160 property insurers who have paid property damage claims caused by the Lahaina wildfires.
-After initiating an investigation, property insurers identified three groups of parties they allege are responsible for causing the loss including, but not limited to:
+The litigation includes more than 190 property insurers who have paid property damage claims caused by the Lahaina wildfire.
+After initiating an investigation, property insurers identified three groups of parties responsible for causing the Lahaina wildfire, including, but not limited to:

 - Hawaiian Electric: a publicly traded regional electrical utility;

-- Hawaiian Telecom and Charter Communications: telecommunications providers; and
+- Hawaiian Telcom and Charter Communications: telecommunications providers; and

-The property insurers have not filed any subrogation claims against the State of Hawaii or the County of Maui.
+It is important to note that the property insurers have NOT filed any claims for an independent right of recovery or reimbursement against the State of Hawai‘i or the County of Maui.

 Why is subrogation important to policyholders and the wider community?

-Insurance subrogation is a crucial mechanism that allows insurers to recover costs from an at-fault party (i.e., the party responsible for causing a loss), ensuring that the financial burden does not fall unfairly on the policyholder or their insurance company.
+Insurance subrogation is a crucial mechanism that allows insurers to recover costs from an at-fault party, ensuring that the financial burden does not fall unfairly on the policyholder or their insurance company.

-Subrogation helps facilitate lower premiums for consumers.
-Without subrogation, parties responsible for losses would avoid responsibility for the harm they caused.
-Those costs or damages would be passed along to consumers in the form of higher premiums or limitations on the availability of coverage.
+Subrogation helps facilitate lower insurance premiums for consumers.
+Without subrogation, at-fault parties responsible for losses would avoid responsibility for the harm they caused.
+Those costs or damages would be passed along to consumers in the form of higher premiums or limitations on the availability of insurance coverage.

-A successful subrogation recovery from an at-fault party in a preventable disaster, like the Lahaina wildfires, helps control expenses and the overall cost of insurance for all residents in Hawaii.
+A successful subrogation recovery from an at-fault party in a preventable disaster – like the Lahaina wildfire – helps control expenses and the overall cost of insurance for all residents in Hawai‘i.

-Subrogation also leads to accountability and social responsibility.
-Shifting losses from one industry (e.g. the utility industry) to the insurance industry does nothing to help prevent future wildfires.
-Only when those who cause a loss are held responsible can we effect meaningful change.
+Subrogation also leads to greater accountability and social responsibility.
+Shifting losses from one industry (e.g., the utility industry) to the insurance industry does nothing to help prevent future wildfires.
+Only when those parties that cause a loss are held responsible can meaningful change be realized.

 Do property insurers subrogate all property claims?